Millard Fillmore: Election of 1852 and completion of term

 Fillmore had become unpopular with northern Whigs for signing and enforcing the Fugitive Slave Act but still had considerable support from the South, where he was seen as the only candidate capable of uniting the party.
 Once the convention passed a party platform endorsing the Compromise as a final settlement of the slavery question, Fillmore was willing to withdraw.
 He found that many of his supporters could not accept Webster and that his action would nominate Scott.
 The convention was deadlocked until Saturday, June 19, when a total of 46 ballots had been taken, and the delegates adjourned until Monday.
 Party leaders proposed a deal to Fillmore and Webster: if the latter could increase his vote total over the next several ballots, enough Fillmore supporters would go along to put him over the top.
 Otherwise, Webster would withdraw in favor of Fillmore.
 The President quickly agreed, but Webster did not do so until Monday morning.
-On the 48th ballot, Webster delegates began to defect to Scott, and the general gained the nomination on the 53rd ballot.
+On the 48th ballot, Webster delegates began defecting to Scott, and the general gained the nomination on the 53rd ballot.
 Webster was far more unhappy at the outcome than was Fillmore, who refused the secretary's resignation.
 Without the votes of much of the South and also of Northerners who depended on peaceful intersectional trade, Scott was easily beaten by Pierce in November.
 Smith suggested that the Whigs might have done much better with Fillmore.

 The final months of Fillmore's term were uneventful.
 Webster died in October 1852, but during his final illness, Fillmore effectively acted as his own Secretary of State without incident, and Everett stepped competently into Webster's shoes.
-Fillmore intended to lecture Congress on the slavery question in his final annual message in December but was talked out of it by his cabinet, and he contented himself with pointing out the prosperity of the nation and expressing gratitude for the opportunity to serve it.
-There was little discussion of slavery during the lame-duck session of Congress, and Fillmore left office on March 4, 1853, to be succeeded by Pierce.
+Fillmore intended to lecture Congress on slavery in his final annual message in December but was talked out of it by his cabinet.
+He contented himself with pointing out the prosperity of the nation and expressing gratitude for the opportunity to serve.
+There was little discussion of slavery during the lame-duck session of Congress.
+Fillmore left office on March 4, 1853, succeeded by Pierce.